 Without signing in, you can view sample maps and search for public maps on ArcGIS Online.

-If you've never opened a map in the app, you'll see the Maps browse screen where you explore and find maps.
+If you've never opened a map in the app, you'll see the Maps browse screen, where you explore and find maps.
 If you were already signed in and you have previously opened a map in the app, you'll see your previous map.
-If it isn't the Hawaii Island Lava Flow map you'll use here, select Maps to go to the Maps browse screen.
+If it isn't the Hawaii Island Lava Flow map you'll use here, select Maps.

 Find and open the map